-Our most popular training topics are listed below.
-Organizations can also create their own customized training sessions by combining elements from any of those topics (or our consulting services) to meet their specific needs.
+Below are descriptions of our most popular training topics.
+Organizations can also create their own customized training sessions by combining elements from any of these topics (or our consulting services) to meet their specific needs.

 All training sessions are available on-site or remotely.
-We also conduct occasional regional workshops throughout the year on training topics that are most requested by different organizations.
+We also conduct occasional regional workshops throughout the year on the training topics that are most often requested by different organizations.

 Planning & Budgets